2024’s Ultimate Boston Public Library Wedding Planing Guide

 Abbey Room

 For an intimate Boston Public Library wedding, the Abbey Room could be a perfect venue for your reception.
-It has a maximum capacity of 250 guests with a seated capacity of 100 wedding guests.
-It also has a dance floor that can accommodate up to 70 guests.
+It can accommodate 250 guests maximum and 100 guests seated, and its dance floor can accommodate up to 70 guests.

 The Abbey Room is the name given to this area in honor of American artist Edwin Austin Abbey (1852-1911).
-Abbey had already established himself as an illustrator for the well-known Harper's Weekly magazine when architect Charles Follen McKim and sculptor Augustus Saint-Gaudens approached him for the assignment, but he had comparably little experience working in oil paint.
+Abbey had already established himself as an illustrator for the well-known Harper's Weekly magazine when architect Charles Follen McKim and sculptor Augustus Saint-Gaudens approached him for the assignment.
+Still, he had comparably little experience working in oil paint.

-When entering the Abbey Room on the second story of the McKim Building, one is instantly struck by the enormous painting, Quest and Achievement of the Holy Grail, by American artist Edwin Austin Abbey.
-The paintings are made up of 15 panels that together depict 150 life-size individuals that depict the Arthurian legend.
-The room also has dark oak wainscoting, a stunning fireplace made of French Rouge ancient marble, and a beamed ceiling that was inspired by the library ceiling in Venice's Doge's Palace.
-The Abbey Room is a memorable location to have an event after dark, in addition to the breathtaking paintings that adorn the walls and the breathtaking chandeliers.
-You may easily impress your guests as they dance or eat the night away while being absorbed in the artwork and intrigue of the room whether you're hosting up to 152 guests standing for an outstanding cocktail reception or 70 guests seated for dinner and dancing.
+When entering the Abbey Room on the second story of the McKim Building, one is instantly struck by the enormous paintings Quest and Achievement of the Holy Grail by American artist Edwin Austin Abbey.
+The paintings are made up of 15 panels that depict 150 life-size individuals who are part of the Arthurian legend.
+The room also has dark oak wainscoting, a stunning fireplace made of French Rouge marble, and a beamed ceiling inspired by the library ceiling in Venice's Doge's Palace.
+The Abbey Room is a memorable location for an event after dark, in addition to the breathtaking paintings that adorn the walls and the breathtaking chandeliers.
+You may easily impress your guests as they dance or eat the night away while being absorbed in the artwork and intrigue of the room, whether you're hosting up to 152 guests standing for an outstanding cocktail reception or 70 guests seated for dinner and dancing.

 Gustavino Room

 This room is a lot bigger than the Abbey room.
-The space has a total area of 3,120 sq. ft. and can host up to 240 wedding guests for your Boston Public Library wedding.
-It has a seated capacity of 180 people.
-It also has a dance floor that can hold up to 150.
+It has a total area of 3,120 sq. ft. and can host up to 240 wedding guests for your Boston Public Library wedding.
+It has a seated capacity of 180 people and a dance floor that can hold up to 150.
 One option that this space allows is that it can be rented any day of the week.
-That is great for the couple that is looking to host a Thursday wedding.
+That is great for the couple looking to host a Thursday wedding.

-The Guastavino Room is a stunning option for a wedding at the Boston Public Library, and your guests are bound to fall in love with it as soon as they stroll through the seemingly modest entryway only feet from the patio.
-Guastavino is the ideal location for couples who are having their wedding ceremony at the Old South Church.
+The Guastavino Room is a stunning option for a wedding at the Boston Public Library.
+Your guests are bound to fall in love with it as soon as they stroll through the seemingly modest entryway only feet from the patio.
+Guastavino is the ideal location for couples having their wedding ceremony at the Old South Church.

 The History Of The Guastavino Room